bennycheung/bennycheung.github.io/_posts/2022-11-02-stable-diffusion-training-for-embeddings.md

 ### Advantages and Disadvantages
 Advantage and disadvantage are basically the same: Every image containing something that describes your training data, will look like your training data.
 If you trained a specific cat, you will have a very hard time trying to get any other cat using the hypernetwork.
 It however seems to rely on keywords already known to the model.

 For our use case is generating self portrait from text prompts.
-We found that training with personal embeddings resulted in faster and better results when compared to hypernetworks.
+We found that training with personal embedding resulted in faster and better results when compared to hypernetworks.
 We noticed less errors from the AI when trying to generate realistic images, and our test subjects found that the resulting images were more desirable.

 ## Training Embedding (Textual Inversion) Process
 To ensure that your neural network gets trained properly, it is imperative to provide adequate amounts of images that represent you in a variety of looks, poses and backgrounds.
 If you only give the AI pictures of you making one pose or wearing one outfit it will only be able to generate images matching this input.
 Giving your AI a diverse set of images to learn from will ensure a more wide range of options and images.